Developing Quality Control & Quality Assurance for UAV LiDAR

 Unlike photogrammetry, it is very difficult to identify individual features such as the corner point of a building, in a LiDAR point cloud.
 In an orthophoto the detail is continuous with each pixel joining onto it’s neighbors.
 In a LiDAR point cloud the points are discrete with a space between each individual point.
 This poses a real challenge if the feature you require is in between two points.
 To remedy this and enable calibration and accuracy analysis to be performed it is typical in LiDAR surveys to select a flat surface and analyze each axis individually, which is mathematically far more robust.
 However, in practice finding a flat surface in a highly vegetated undulating terrain is a tricky task.
 The solution… utilize dedicated Ground Control Targets during a LiDAR survey to enable ground control.

 At Routescene we have evolved the design of our Ground Control Targets over the years, experimenting with a variety of different designs, materials and methodologies.
 The resulting Ground Control Points can be easily consumed in our post-processing software, LidarViewer Pro, which automatically generates Quality Assurance Reports.
-We are the only manufacturer offering Ground Control Targets specifically designed for UAV LiDAR and photogrammetry mapping.
+We are the only manufacturer offering Ground Control Targets specifically designed for UAV LiDAR mapping.

 Quality Assurance procedures